 Which ride-hailing services are available in Switzerland?

-Apart from conventional taxi companies, there are currently only two ride-hailing apps that are widely used in Switzerland.
-These are the US company Uber, and its Swiss counterpart Vertt.
+Apart from conventional taxi companies, there are currently only three ride-hailing apps that are widely used in Switzerland.
+These are the US company Uber, Estonian company Bolt, and their Swiss counterpart Vertt.

 In Switzerland, driving for ride-hailing services like Uber generally requires you to be legally self-employed as a taxi driver.